-Our replacement guarantee only applies to trees supplied to the mainland of the United Kingdom and the continental United States (excluding Alaska).
+Our guarantee only applies to trees supplied to retail customers in the mainland of the United Kingdom.
 All other areas are currently excluded.

 It does not cover damage by animals or insect pests, or accidental damage such as that caused by strimmers or weedkillers.

-You must make sure that your planting area is suitable for the trees you have chosen, and that the soil conditions are within normal ranges of pH and salinity, and the variety / rootstock is suitable for your climate and local disease pressures.
+You must make sure that your planting area is suitable for the trees you have chosen, the soil conditions are within normal ranges of pH and salinity, and the variety / rootstock is suitable for your climate and local disease pressures.
 Contact us in advance of ordering if you have any questions in this regard.

 We do expect you to take reasonable care in planting and looking after the tree.
 We have many articles about growing and caring for your new fruit trees, and you can contact us online or by phone for specific advice.
 However we understand that sometimes a new tree just doesn't grow, no matter how careful you are.

 We might not always have the same variety and format to offer an exact replacement, if so we will suggest a similar tree or a refund.
 We also reserve the right to offer a full refund rather than a replacement.

 What can go wrong when you plant a fruit tree?

 Newly-planted trees need particular care and attention whilst they recover from the stress of transplanting.
 Here are the 3 most common reasons why a new fruit tree will fail to grow: